gbrao018/eva4/S15B/README.md

 ### SECTION#4: Experiments with Losses and Analysis (Important, but might be boring to read)

-I tried many loss functions.L1(MAE), L2(MSE), SmoothL1, SSIM, Gradient, BCE.
+##### Conclusion comments: I tried many loss functions.L1(MAE), L2(MSE), SmoothL1, SSIM, Gradient, BCE, sigmoid.
 For depth MSE outperformed.
 For mask actually it does not matter, because we are already doing sigmoid.

-	But I would like to discuss few combinations here.
-What ever the combination is, I calculated many loss values and logged them to understand their change behavior. only L1 loss has the convergence issue.
+	My above statement is based on below, experimentations.
+I would like to discuss few combinations here.
+What ever the combination is, I calculated many loss values and logged them to understand their change behavior.
+L1 loss has the convergence issue.
 It became very difficult to achive the global minima.
+SSIM, Gradient losses does not have specific impact on depth.

 #### 4.1: Loss = aD + bM is not a Good equation. a and b constants and D is MSE for depth and M is MSE for mask.
 NOT a good combination.
 	Lets say a > b, We are punishing the convergence of mask.
 Actually mask has faster convergence behavior due to its black and white nature.